1962 United States Tri-Service aircraft designation system: Manufacturer's code

-From 1939, a 2-letter manufacturer's code was added to designations to easily identify the manufacturer and the production plant.
+Since 1939, a 2-letter manufacturer's code has been added to designations to identify the manufacturer and the production plant.
 For example, F-15E-50-MC, the "MC" being the code for the McDonnell Douglas plant at St. Louis, Missouri.

 Block number

-In 1941 block numbers were added to designations to show minor equipment variations between production blocks.
+In 1941, block numbers were added to designations to show minor equipment variations between production blocks.
 The block number appears in the designation between the model suffix and manufacturers code (for example F-100D-85-NH).
-Initially they incremented in numerical order −1, −2, −3 but this was changed to −1, −5, −10, −15 in increments of five.
-The gaps in the block numbers could be used for post-delivery modifications, for example a F-100D-85-NH could be modified in the field to F-100D-86-NH.
+Initially, they incremented in numerical order −1, −2, −3 but this was changed to −1, −5, −10, −15 in increments of five.
+The gaps in the block numbers could be used for post-delivery modifications—for example, a F-100D-85-NH could be modified in the field to F-100D-86-NH.
 Not all types have used block numbers.